 Do you feel a bit lost sometimes or left behind by the frenetic pace at which technological change happens?
 You are not alone.
-Many of us have the impression that social norms, organisations and national policies do not fit the new reality created by the tech changes seemingly happening at lightning speed.
+Many of us have the impression that social norms, organizations, and national policies do not fit the new reality created by the tech changes seemingly happening at lightning speed.
 More people are falling through the holes in the safety nets we created in the last century.
 Governments aren’t collecting enough revenue because our tax systems don’t fit the reality of the digital companies, which are making billions.
 Management seems antiquated when it doesn’t take the possibility of remote work into account.
-Inequality has increased because the power of labour unions has waned.
+Inequality has increased because the power of labor unions has waned.
 And the list goes on.
 There seems to be a growing gap between technology and society.

-Azeem Azhar, the London-based creator of the influential Exponential View newsletter and podcast, uses mathematical concepts to help us to visualise this chasm between tech and society.
+Azeem Azhar, the London-based creator of the influential Exponential View newsletter and podcast, use mathematical concepts to help us to visualize this chasm between tech and society.
 Technological change, he explains, is exponential whereas institutional change is linear.
 (He uses the terms “geometric” and “linear”.
 The key difference is that exponential growth happens ever faster; while linear growth happens gradually).
 In between is an exponential gap that we struggle to bridge.
-In his must-read new book entitled Exponential: How to Bridge the Gap between Technology and Society, he describes the exponential age in which we live and the problems caused by the gap between technology, on the one hand, and society, organisations and politics, on the other.
+In his must-read new book entitled Exponential: How to Bridge the Gap between Technology and Society, he describes the exponential age in which we live and the problems caused by the gap between technology, on the one hand, and society, organizations, and politics, on the other.

 We are living in a time of profound transition as we move from the industrial age to the exponential age, but many of our institutions are ill-prepared for this.
 Faced with the fact that a growing number of workers find the idea of being tied to one company for many years less and less attractive, companies should make it a strategic objective to understand our exponential age so as to bridge the exponential gap.
-Many organisations seem to be in a difficult position, however, as they struggle to attract candidates and to compete with agile new companies that are moving rapidly to dominate their industry.
+Many organizations seem to be in a difficult position, however, as they struggle to attract candidates and to compete with agile new companies that are moving rapidly to dominate their industry.

 How do we bridge that gap?
 Exponential offers ideas to think about and avenues to explore to begin the work.
 Decision-makers in companies and governments would do well to read this book